 An alternative trading system (ATS) is generally an automated matching trading system that matches orders from buyers and sellers using predetermined, established methods or rules under which the orders interact.

 To operate, an ATS must be registered as a dealer and be a member of the Canadian Investment Regulatory Organization (CIRO).
 An ATS is generally more restricted than an exchange in the activities it may conduct in respect to its subscribers and in the types of securities that can be traded on it.

-The following ATSs have filed the appropriate forms with the British Columbia Securities Commission to operate in British Columbia, as of May 28, 2021:
+The following ATSs have filed the appropriate forms with the BC Securities Commission to operate in British Columbia, as of May 28, 2021:

 - CanDeal Markets Inc.